 Last week I started a new blog series about keeping students inspired and motivated.
 You can read the first post in the series HERE.

 In that article I outlined three things students need to stay motivated and inspired including seeing progress, feeling capable, and finding joy in the process.
+Today we’re focusing on the importance of helping students see their progress!

 Practicing is hard.
 It takes a huge amount of concentration, discipline, and persistence to get it done everyday.
-It’s just human nature to feel like it is not worth it if we can’t see some kind of tangible progress along the way.
+It’s just human nature to feel like it is not worth it if we can’t see some kind of tangible progress along the way!

 “Education is not the filling of a pail, but the lighting of a fire.”